 A trigger is the data that, when changed, notifies a connnection's webhook or prompts an Applet to run on IFTTT.
 Some example triggers include Breaking news for sport or New results from search.

 Triggers are organized under services.
 Each service provides an endpoint for each trigger, which is checked after the service POSTs to the Realtime API (recommended) alerting IFTTT that there is fresh trigger data.
 If the Realtime API is not used, the trigger is checked periodically for new data.

 When a user enables a connection or sets up an Applet, they can specify certain parameters that IFTTT will pass to the service's endpoint when it makes the request for new data.

 Think of trigger fields as a “filter” for the data requested from a trigger.
-For example, on the ESPN service, the “Breaking news for sport” has the trigger field “Sport”.
-When the user sets up an Applet with that trigger, she can select which sport she’s interested in.
-Or for the Craigslist “New results from search” trigger, the user can specify the URL of the specific search they want.
+For example, on the Google Drive service, the “New file in your folder” has the trigger field “Drive folder path”.
+When the user sets up an Applet with that trigger, she can select which folder she’s interested in.
+Or for the Spotify “New track added to a playlist” trigger, the user can specify the playlist they want to subscribe to.